neogeny/TatSu/docs/use.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 To use the generated parser, just subclass the base or the abstract
-parser, create an instance of it, and invoke its ``parse()`` method
+parser.
+Then create an instance of it.
+Thenk invoke its ``parse()`` method,
-passing the grammar to parse and the starting rule's name as parameter:
+passing the grammar to parse and the starting rule's name as parameters:

 .. code:: python